History of same-sex unions: Classical Europe, Middle East, and China

+In pre-Christian Rome and Greece, there had been some debate on which form of sexuality was preferable.
+For example, a debate between homosexual and heterosexual love was included in Plutarch's Moralia.
+While homosexuality was tolerated in pre-Christian Rome, it was still nonetheless controversial.
+Many people seemed to not oppose bisexuality, but there were also those who preferred to be exclusively heterosexual or homosexual.

 An example of egalitarian male domestic partnership from the early Zhou dynasty period of China is recorded in the story of Pan Zhang & Wang Zhongxian.
 While the relationship was clearly approved by the wider community, and was compared to heterosexual marriage, it did not involve a religious ceremony binding the couple.
 In the southern Chinese province of Guangdong Cantonese females would bind themselves in contracts to younger females in elaborate ceremonies.
 Males also entered similar arrangements.
 This type of arrangement was also similar in ancient European history.